varnishcache/varnish-cache/doc/sphinx/reference/varnishlog.rst

 	XXX: Not yet implemented

--n

-	Specifies the name of the varnishd instance to get logs from.
-If -n is not specified, the host name is used.

 -P file

 	Write the process' PID to the specified file.

 	XXX: Not yet implemented

--r file

-	Read log entries from file instaed of shared memory

 -s num